radiodan-archive/project/applications/application_ideas/application_ideas.markdown

 * beautiful physical devices

 * archers (/ Today programme) panic button (click a button on the device to switch to a specified or random alternative channel using the schedule to determine when to switch back again) - *made as the (Archers Avoider)[../archers_avoider]*
+** needs more work to work out the best replacements for the avoided items
 * shh! button
 * news / now! weather / now buttons
 * social radio like radiopop